imstanz/my_anon/README.md

 +++ NOTE: This may work with any debian/devuan/ubuntu system, but this has only been tested to work on a:
  "Kali-rolling amd64" system & a "Devuan ascii amd64" system.

 ++ It is advised not to download the ".zip" file, but instead to install "git", & use: "git clone". ++

-user@mypc:~$ git clone
+user@mypc:~$ git clone https://git.devuan.org/stanz/my_anon.git

+It may also be best - to install the "tor" package, before continuing.

 ========================================================================

-The easiest way to get this working is to run the installer.
+The easiest way to get this installed/built & working is to run the installer.

 === Installation ===

-Open your terminal of choice and enter the anonsurf folder.
+Open your terminal of choice and enter the newly created/cloned "my_anon" folder.

-user@mypc:~$ cd anonsurf
+user@mypc:~$ cd my_anon

-user@mypc:~/anonsurf$
+user@mypc:~/my_anon$

-user@mypc:~/anonsurf$ sudo bash ./installer.sh ("This script must be ran as root")
+user@mypc:~/my_anon$ sudo bash ./installer.sh ("This script must be ran as root")

 The installer will take care of installing i2p, & all dependencies.
 Watch for any errors concerning packages not found or installable.
 Issues can be posted on GitLab, for quickest response/fix.